VRGroupRWTH/DaVE/database/LIC/description.md

 Datasets that are stored in this particular format can be identified by the file extension `.nc`.
 Other file formats are theoretically possible but would require extensive changes to the `lic_trace.py` file as the reader used by the script would need to be replaced.

-Besides that there are additional limitations:
+Besides that, there are the following limitations:
 - Artifacts in distributed execution
 </div>
 <div id="references" outline_label="References" outline_indent="0" markdown="1">